Endurance-class landing platform dock: Operational history

 The ships were also involved in various humanitarian relief operations, such as the tsunami-hit Indonesian province of Aceh in 2004.
 Within a few days of the disaster, Endurance sailed to Aceh in Indonesia to deliver emergency supplies and medical personnel to aid in the relief efforts.
 She was then joined by Persistence on 4 January 2005 and Endeavour on 16 January.
 Persistence also featured later in support of the efforts finding Indonesia AirAsia Flight 8501.

 On 12 February 2009, Minister of Defence Teo Chee Hean announced that Persistence would join other naval forces off the coast of Somalia for three months in 2009.
-Comprising an LST with two Super Puma helicopters on board, the Singapore Armed Forces Task Group has been conducting daily helicopter surveillance flights and sector patrols to deter and disrupt piracy activities.
+Comprising an LST with two Super Puma helicopters on board, the Singapore Armed Forces Task Group conducted daily helicopter surveillance flights and sector patrols to deter and disrupt piracy activities.
 The ship worked with the multinational Combined Task Force 151 to protect shipping in the Gulf of Aden.
 Since then, two additional SAF task groups have been deployed to the Gulf of Aden, Endurance from June to October 2010 and Endeavour from August 2011.

 In December 2014, Persistence was deployed in the search for Airasia Flight QZ8501 after it crashed into the Java Sea on 28 December 2014; along with the RSN ships Supreme, Valour, and Kallang, MV Swift Rescue, and two Lockheed C-130H Hercules.